FJrodafo/University/Cheat_sheets/npm/README.md

 ![Screenshot](https://raw.githubusercontent.com/FJrodafo/University/main/Cheat_sheets/npm/Assets/Screenshot.png)

 As you can see in the screenshot above, I simply add my username to the package name from the `package.json` file.
-Then you can publish your new package even if the name is already taken.To publish it, type the following command (The `--access=public` option is required, otherwise npm will publish packages with prefixes as private packages by default.
+Then you can publish your new package even if the name is already taken.
+To publish it, type the following command (The `--access=public` option is required, otherwise npm will publish packages with prefixes as private packages by default.
 If we want to publish it as a public package, just type the following command):

 ```shell
 npm publish --access=public